 But the "new" Valene proves unsustainable -- or more to the point, she proves useless; she remains at arm's length from the rest of the season's plotlines.
 The writers (as Filerman notes in that same interview) soon wise up to the fact that the triangle -- Val, Gary and Abby -- has potential to be more than a one-season wonder.
 So Val devolves into the person she'll remain for the rest of the Peter Dunne era: the character who, however much she achieves, will always be vulnerable to Gary.
 Mack, who's barely been around the cul-de-sac a few months, hammers home the point for the viewer: "I think you're in love with this guy Gary Ewing, and you always will be," and she concedes, "He's a weakness.
 He is to me what alcohol is to him."
 It's a reversal of how she's been written (and played) in the first two-thirds of the season -- you never once believe that their plan was to give Valene all this independence, then show it was a sham.
 You recognize it as a course correction, but you instantly see the wisdom in it.

 As noted, a common response to Season 4 is "I like it all except Diana's surgery."
 In truth, the show threatens to fall apart a few episodes before that, and all through its middle section -- it just doesn't.
 The first seven episodes -- encompassing Karen and Mack's burgeoning relationship, the dissolution of Gary and Val's marriage, and Gary's investment plans -- are rock-solid in concept, if not in execution.
-The eighth, "Man in the Middle," chooses to center on Chip, and as good as Michael Sabatino is (and that's very good, just about the only Knots "bad boy" to play slick and ruthless and still have you love him), it feels a bit early in the season to be throwing an episode to a new supporting player.
+The eighth, "Man in the Middle," chooses to center on Chip, and as good as Michael Sabatino is (and that's very good, just about the only Knots "bad boy" to play slick and ruthless and still have you love him), and as skillful as the scripting is (the first by Richard Gollance, who'll prove a gift to the series), it feels a bit early in the season to be throwing an episode to a new supporting player.
 In the next episode, the record executive Abby is wooing professionally turns out to be an old friend of Val's, and you cringe at the contrivance.
 And then we're on to the two-parter about Diana needing a new kidney, and Abby being the only suitable donor.
 In one sense, the kidney two-parter is awful: fairly bursting with cliché.
-On the other hand, it neatly addresses several problems that could've plagued the series.
-It allows for a quick reconciliation between Mack and Karen (who'd split in the previous episode) instead of putting us through a protracted one later in the season.
+On the other hand, it neatly addresses several problems that could've plagued the season.
+It allows for a quick reconciliation between Mack and Karen (who'd split in the previous episode) instead of putting us through a protracted one later on.
 And it shows Gary's devotion to Abby after earlier episodes had him waffling so much, begging Val for a second chance even as he was forging a new life with Abby and her kids.
 (If we can't see Abby's love for Gary, at least we can see his love for her.)

 After Diana's kidney, we're right on to "Block Party," in which free-lancer Sara Ann Friedman, who'd written two lovely episodes in Season 3 (the Christmas episode, "One of a Kind," and Sid's home-movie farewell, "Letting Go") seems to think she's still writing for Season 3 and does a character study that stops the season dead in its tracks.
 "Block Party" gets a bad rap, and admittedly it feels like it lasts about three hours, but I'm not sure it's a bad episode.
 It's a chance to get to know Mack better through his strained relationship with his father, and it brings the full cast together in one story-line for about the first time all season.
 It's a reasonable pitch for an episode, and mostly it suffers because it turns up midway through a season that has built its reputation on not doing standalones like "Block Party."
 (In one sense, it feels just like Season 4: there's a fistfight in a bar that seems to go on forever.)